Foxytisy/FoxStudios/README.md

 # FoxStudios
-Fox Studios Main from Foxytisy || Contact: Foxytisy@gmail.com
+Fox Studios Main from Foxytisy || Contact: m@treiman.is

 Welcome to Fox Studios.
 This is all opensource code but on one exception.
 You must shout me out of just add credit to a file that you are using.